 How Much Money Do I Need?

-Okay, you’re sold, wonderful!
+Okay, you’re sold, fantastic!
 But how much do you need to actually do this?
-Take what you spend a year, say $25,000 and multiply it by 25.
+Take what you spend a year, say $25,000, and multiply it by 25.
 That gives you $625,000.
-That’s how much you need to have invested in order to retire.
+That’s how much you need to have in retirement savings.

 Retirement isn't the end of work.
 It's the end of mandatory work.Tweet This

 Manage your cash and optimize your investments in one place.
-With Personal Capital you can analyze your 401k to better diversify your holdings and reduce fees.
-I had no idea I was paying over 1% of my assets in fees every year but with there help I was able to get it down below 0.3%.
+With Personal Capital, you can analyze your 401k to diversify your holdings better and reduce fees.
+Andrew had no idea he was paying over 1% of his assets in fees every year, but with Personal Capital’s help, he was able to get it below 0.03%.

-I’ve been using Personal Capital since 2013 and I haven’t found a better free online tool for building and managing wealth.
+Andrew has been using Personal Capital since 2013 and hasn’t found a better free online tool for building and managing wealth.

 Health insurance may be one of the most significant expenses early retirees face.
 You may be years away from Medicare eligibility, and healthcare in the U.S. is among the most expensive in the world.
 This can really hamper your early retirement plan.
 I don’t have a solution.
 Until we establish universal healthcare, things won’t change.

 You can shop for the best healthcare plans at PolicyGenius and consider using your high deductible plan as another one of your retirement accounts.